 - A storage account for each VM.

-Data drives created by Cloudera Director on Azure have a fixed size of 1 TB. - A NIC for each VM. - A public IP address for each VM, if public IP addresses are enabled.
+- A NIC for each VM.

+- A public IP address for each VM, if public IP addresses are enabled.

 Deploying Production Clusters

 While the Cloudera Director web UI can be used for proof-of-concept deployments on Azure, you must use the published sample configuration files for production deployments (see Useful Links below).
 You can modify the sample configuration file to fit your specific deployment environment, remove services you don't need, and customize the sample bootstrap script.
 Configurations related to logging and data storage for individual services must not be changed.
 Deploying a cluster using the Cloudera Director command line interface and configuration file based on the examples ensures a repeatable deployment with the proper settings for Azure.